AOBletsee/kickstarter-analysis/README.md

-# Kickstarting with Excel - Analysis of Kickstarter Fundraising Campaigns
+# Kickstarting with Excel

+# _Analysis of Kickstarter Fundraising Campaigns_

 ## Performing Analysis on Kickstarter Data of Fundraising Campaigns to Uncover Trends

 ### Purpose

-###### Playwright Louise plans to launch a crowdfunding campaign to obtain funds for kick-starting her theater production, 'Fever'.
+####  Playwright Louise plans to launch a crowdfunding campaign to obtain funds for kick-starting her theater production, 'Fever'.
 Louise has never launched a crowdfunding campaign, and needs help setting appropriate goals and identifying parameters for making well-informed decisions in creating the most optimal fundraising campaign.
 For this project, we were provided with a dataset that lays out information about other kick-starter campaigns.
 The purpose of this analysis is to better understand and filter the tabular data.
 By performing this analysis, we will observe characteristics of other campaigns to reveal tendencies and patterns concatenated from various datapoints, creating new and useful information that will determine how we can best advise Louise in taking her next steps.

-### Analysis and Challenges
+## Analysis and Challenges

-###### We performed an analysis of fundraising campaigns according to their respective Launch Dates using a Pivot Table to filter data, and generated a chart to provide a visual representation of this analysis.
+####  We performed an analysis of fundraising campaigns according to their respective Launch Dates using a Pivot Table to filter data, and generated a chart to provide a visual representation of this analysis.
 We aimed here to understand the relationship between the months of the year in which camapigns were started and whether those are relevant in determining more or less propensity for success.
 We also performed an analysis of campaigns according to fundraising goals, generating a visual representation of that analysis as well.
 We applied formulas to evaluate tendencies of success and failure, dividing the goals in twelve different ranges.
 Using the Pivot Table and table of ranges respectively, we were able to generate line graphs that were tailored to salient those specific analytic scopes.

 ### Analysis of Outcomes Based on Launch Date

 ######  To generate a line chart exhibiting the total of successful, failed, and canceled campaigns over the twelve months of the year, throughout all years; we first  created a Pivot Chart using Filters for Parent Categories and Years.
 In the ‘Rows’ field, we dragged in Dates, removing the years and days, and leaving months.
 In the ‘Columns’ field, we placed Outcomes.
 In the ‘Values’ field, we placed the Count of Outcomes.

 ###### Filtering the data to include only ‘Theater’ from the Parent Category list, and leaving all years as parameters for counts of outcomes in every month, we created a line chart with months of the year in the _x-axis_ and count of outcomes in the _y-axis_, as seen below: